nealcaren/fightordie/_sources/Volumes/24/03/intentions.md

 First of all, conceive the power of the black man in America when he learns the mere rudiments of using it.

-We made a great political party, with a few men who were sincerely our friends, but with a majority who were ashamed of us, who sought to ignore us or were too cowardly to defend us—we forced them up to the very threshhold of doing our will and they rescued themselves only by condoning the collapse of popular government.
+We made a great political party, with a few men who were sincerely our friends, but with a majority who were ashamed of us, who sought to ignore us or were too cowardly to defend us---we forced them up to the very threshhold of doing our will and they rescued themselves only by condoning the collapse of popular government.
 What a sight for Gods and men!

 ## Loss